 - Preheat the oven to 375 degrees Fahrenheit.
 Line a 13 x 9 inch baking pan with parchment paper allowing excess to extend over the sides of the pan.

-In the bowl of an electric mixer fitter with the paddle attachment, beat the butter, sugars and vanilla extract over medium speed for about 3 minutes or until light and creamy.
+- In the bowl of an electric mixer fitted with the paddle attachment, beat the butter, sugars and vanilla extract over medium speed, for about 3 minutes or until light and creamy.

-Take two-thirds of the dough and press it into the prepared baking pan into an even layer.
+- Take two-thirds of the dough and press it into the prepared baking pan in an even layer.
 It should be about 1/2-inch up the sides.
 Refrigerate for about 20 minutes.

-Use your fingers to pinch pieces of the remaining dough and top the apples as if trying to make a crumble.
+- Use your fingers to pinch pieces of the remaining dough and apply to the top the apples as if trying to make a crumble.

 - Bake for 25 to 30 minutes or until the top is golden brown.
 Remove from the oven and cool completely.